smart-on-fhir/smart-scheduling-links/publisher-advertising.md

 - `serviceType` - _MUST_ be `https://github.com/smart-on-fhir/smart-scheduling-links`.
 - `url` - _MUST_ point to the `$bulk-publish` endpoint of the upstream publisher.

-Publishers are encouraged to add their endpoint information to the Github repository, in addition to publishing via JSON schema.
+Publishers are encouraged to add their endpoint information to the GitHub repository, in addition to publishing via JSON schema.
 Additional information (such as update frequency) may be communicated via the schema definitions as well.